centreon/centreon-collect/centreon-connector/perl/doc/installation/index.rst

 Using sources
 *************

-To build Centreon Connector Perl, you will need the following external
+To build Centreon Perl Connector, you will need the following external
 dependencies:

   * a C++ compilation environment.